 - Credit Score: Typically you’ll need a median credit score of at least 620, though some lenders may make exceptions if your score is close to 620.

-- Debt-to-Income Ratio: The VA’s benchmark for debt-to-income ratio is 41 percent.
+- Debt-to-Income Ratio: The VA’s benchmark for debt-to-income ratio is 41%.
 Again, your lender has the freedom to make its own decisions.
 This benchmark is more of a guideline.

 - Suitability: Minimum Property Requirements also include the home’s suitability for you and your family.
-A 2-bedroom, 1-bathroom house may not be suitable if you have five children, for example.
+A two-bedroom, one-bathroom house may not be suitable if you have five children, for example.

-- Planned Use: The VA won’t back a loan unless you’re buying a home you’ll use for your primary residence.
+- Planned Use: The VA only allows homes purchased through a VA Loan to be used as your primary residence.
 You can’t borrow to buy a second home or rental property.
 One potential exception: if you’re buying a duplex or an apartment building, assuming you plan to live in one of the units.

 Benefits of a VA Loan

-It may seem like a VA loan requires a lot, but the criteria have a common goal: to help vets access the real estate market by buying a safe and suitable home.
+It may seem like a VA loan requires a lot, but the criteria have a common goal: to help veterans access the real estate market by buying a safe and suitable home.

 Once you meet the requirements, you can take advantage of some impressive benefits:

 - No Down Payment: This may be the most valuable benefit in any subsidized loan program.
 Conventional and even FHA loans require money down.
-Even a 3.5 percent down payment on a $200,000 house would equal $7,000.
+Even a 3.5% down payment on a $200,000 house would equal $7,000.

 - Relaxed Requirements: Compared to a conventional loan, a VA loan’s credit requirements, which we discussed above, let more applicants through the door.

-- No PMI: Most loans, including FHA loans, require borrowers to pay private mortgage insurance which protects the lender if you default.
-With VA backing, a borrower doesn’t need to pay PMI premiums.
+- No PMI: Most loans, including FHA loans, require borrowers to pay private mortgage insurance, which protects the lender if you default.
+Borrowers don’t need to pay PMI premiums on VA Loans.

-- Flexible Payback: Unlike most mortgages, a VA loan allows the borrower to pay back the loan in a variety of ways including a graduated structure which has lower payments at the beginning of the term.
+- Flexible Payback: Unlike most mortgages, a VA loan allows the borrower to pay the loan in a variety of ways including a graduated structure that has lower payments at the beginning of the term.
 Check with your lender to learn more or see if this is a loan type they offer.

 - Credit Score: While a VA loan requires a median of 620, FHA borrowers could get into a home even with a median credit score as low as 500.

 - Down Payments: An FHA loan requires a down payment.
-The payment varies from 3.5 percent to 10 percent depending on creditworthiness.
+The payment varies from 3.5% to 10% depending on creditworthiness.
 More qualified borrowers can pay less down.

-- Debt-to-Income Ratio: FHA loans benchmark debt-to-income ratio at 43 percent which is a little higher than the VA’s 41 percent benchmark.
+- Debt-to-Income Ratio: FHA loans benchmark debt-to-income ratio at 43%, which is a little higher than the VA’s 41% benchmark.

 - Private Mortgage Insurance: An FHA loan will require the borrower to buy and maintain mortgage insurance in case of default.